 For beer, the fermentation process has now generated ethanol and the distinctive carbonation of the beverage, but it has also generated some other flavors that are not intended in the final product.

 After fermentation, the beer is allowed to mature, or be conditioned, as the yeast continues to metabolize and absorb some of the less desirable flavors present in the brew.
 This process can take upwards of a week for ales and possibly several weeks for the production of lagers.
 As the beer matures, the yeast settles and finishes its role in the process before being filtered out of the product, leaving only the beer left for packaging.
 This is done through filtering, and can be sped along mechanically or with filtering agents.

-For each year a whisky is aged, approximately two percent escapes in the form of evaporation, which is known as the “angel’s share.”
-The older the whisky, the less there is to bottle.
+For each year a whiskey is aged, approximately two percent escapes in the form of evaporation, which is known as the “angel’s share.”
+The older the whiskey, the less there is to bottle.

-The final step of the process is packing the beer, or malt whisky, so it is deliverable to the consumer.
-Whisky is typically bottled, but beer can be packaged in kegs, bottles or cans.
+The final step of the process is packing the beer, or malt whiskey, so it is deliverable to the consumer.
+Whiskey is typically bottled, but beer can be packaged in kegs, bottles or cans.

 Since much of the carbon dioxide from fermentation escapes during brewing, the packaging process is when most brewers add the carbonation back into their beer.
 This is done by forcing carbon dioxide directly into the product or by adding additional yeast to the bottles, which will continue the fermentation process and absorb any oxygen that finds its way into the beer.

 Compressed air systems assist in bottling and canning beer.
 Compared to doing it manually, these systems greatly expedite the packaging process, provide cost savings, and increase energy efficiency at distilleries and breweries.